The Man Race

 The breath of the gods made the first men and women live, and it is the same till this day, from when the breath of the gods is taken from us, we die.

 The Shan account of God' s interference in the human creation had been found with some deviation in many religious scriptures of today.
 It became a conflicting proposition with the recent scientific theory of Evolution formulated by Darwin.
 As we had pointed out, anthropology appears to support the important role of evolution in human creation.
-Even though the Shan's cosmology credits gods in the creation of men, it also emphasized the importance of earth's elements in the formation of the human's living body consisting of the wet clay, the heat and the air.
-This conception of life involving four of our physical world's elements: water, earth, fire (energy) and air, became since the de-facto standard in many other religious believes as well concerning the creation of humanbeing (Notes: Buddhist Conception of Life).
-To theologians however, the human creation is much more complex that could be done only by the God almighty.
-They claim that the DNA' s patterns that serve as the blueprint of body's formation is very much too sophisticate for natural evolution to accomplish.
-At the same time, the Shan cosmology also stressed on the need of the breath of gods for all life sustaining.
+Even though the Shan' s cosmology credits gods in the creation of men, it also emphasized the importance of earth' s elements in the formation of the human' s living body consisting of the wet clay (water and earth), the heat and the air.
+This conception of life involving four of our physical world' s elements: water, earth, fire (energy) and air, became since the de-facto standard in many other religious believes as well, concerning the creation of human being (Notes: Buddhist Conception of Life).
+To theologians moreover, the human creation is much more complex that could be done only by the God almighty.
+They claim that the DNA' s pattern to serve as the blueprint of body' s formation is very much too sophisticate for natural evolution to accomplish.

-In the Shan cosmology, the Meru universe where our spirits belong to is depicted as a plane parallel to other spiritual universes.
+In the Shan cosmology, the spiritual world where our spirits belong to is depicted as a plane parallel to other spiritual planes.
 On the other hand, the physical world where we live in is limited.
-It was represented by the Makara curbing itself in circle to fit into the earth's limited environment.
+It was represented by the Makara curbing itself in circle to fit into the earth' s limited environment.
 At the end, the Makara had to bite its own tail.
 In addition to the earth, our solar system was composed of the sun, the moon and the eclipse.
-Their motions were observed and the Shans knew that there are interactions between them.
+Their motions were observed and the Shans knew that there are interactions between them (SHL: Shan Cosmology and the Creation: p.
+200-201).
 The sun was the first to be noticed and they observed that it makes its journey round and round contouring the mount Meru.

 The Sun is a golden bowl, and on the rim of the bowl sits a peacock; both bowl and peacock are in a crystal box, which rests on a flying chariot.
 It is not drawn by horses, but has wheels that are whirling round and round.